Q. What is the deadline to enter?

 Q. How should we handle partnerships when determining what size category to enter?

 A. If you fit the Small category or Medium category as outlined in the eligibility section, simply submit your entry accordingly.
-As this is a newer award, we expect that there will be fewer entries in these two categories, so they were combined for this year.

 Q. My professor helped me with my project.
 Can it still be considered for a student award?